- Code CHIN3031

 The course Literary Chinese 2 focuses on the analysis and translation of intermediate texts from various periods.
 Based on the knowledge acquired in Literary Chinese 1 the course attempts to improve the students' proficiency in philological translation by a sample of texts from different genres.
 To master the challenges posed by texts of some of these genres the course further provides an introduction to more specific reference tools.

-Learning Outcomes1.
+Upon successful completion, students will have the knowledge and skills to:1.
 To acquire an intermediate command of Literary Chinese and to develop a deeper understanding of the syntax of texts from particular genres.

 2. To acquire skills of literary translation from Classical Chinese into English.